Workplace Benefits

 Dependent care FSA (DC-FSA)

-For 2023, the contribution limit for a DC-FSA is $5,000 per household or $2,500 for married couples filing separately.3
+For 2024, the contribution limit for a DC-FSA is $5,000 per household or $2,500 for married couples filing separately.6DC-FSAs can be used in conjunction with an HSA.

 FSA: Benefits and limitations

-Having an FSA comes with multiple advantages such as saving on taxes.
+Having an FSA comes with multiple advantages, such as saving on taxes.
 But FSAs can also have disadvantages, like “use-it-or-lose-it” restrictions and lower contribution limits.

 Consider the following benefits and limitations of an FSA: